-Student success means ensuring all College of Education students have access to world-class learning opportunities, in and out of the classroom, and can thrive on our campus.
+Student success means ensuring all College of Education & Human Development students have access to world-class learning opportunities, in and out of the classroom, and can thrive on our campus.
 We are committed to supporting students through every step of their Mizzou journey.
 Helping our students graduate with as little debt as possible is a top priority.

 Dorsey Scholars Program

-Named in honor of Associate Professor of Higher Education, Dr. Carolyn Ann Dorsey, the Dorsey Scholars Program is designed for underrepresented students in the College of Education to ensure their successful and timely completion of education degrees from the University of Missouri.
+Named in honor of Associate Professor of Higher Education, Dr. Carolyn Ann Dorsey, the Dorsey Scholars Program is designed for underrepresented students in the College of Education & Human Development to ensure their successful and timely completion of education degrees from the University of Missouri.
 Dorsey Scholars receive an annual scholarship award of up to $8,000, renewable for an additional three years*.
 Dorsey Scholars are automatically members of the Dorsey Leadership Academy.